abergtra/challenge-10/README.md

   # Tests
   To run the 4 Test Suites, run the "npm run test" command in the integrated terminal after installation is complete.
 See gif below of tests passing:

   ![Test Passing](./assets/test-passing.gif)

+  A video walkthrough is also available if you follow this [link](https://youtu.be/dyfzwXsNpI4).

   # Questions
   * GitHub Username: abergtra
   * Contact Email: asher.bergtraun@gmail.com